-A beautiful choux-pastry éclair will always impress guests – but did you know that they’re actually pretty easy to make yourself?
+A beautiful choux pastry éclair will always impress guests but did you know that they’re actually pretty easy to make yourself?
 There are a few different steps but none of them are complicated.
-In this version, crisp choux pastry is filled with Chantilly cream, made with Sugar and Crumbs Raspberry Ripple Icing Sugar, and topped with melted white chocolate, flaked almonds and fresh raspberries.
+In this version, crisp choux pastry is filled with Chantilly cream made with Sugar and Crumbs Raspberry Ripple Natural Flavoured Icing Sugar (or any flavour of your choice) and topped with melted white chocolate, flaked almonds and fresh raspberries.

 A quick note on equipment – you will need a piping bag for this recipe, with a couple of small round piping nozzles (one about 5mm and one about 1.5cm).
 Alternatively, use disposable piping bags and simply cut the ends off to size.